Project detail

 I investigated all the competitor website for categories menu and we discussed all the pros and cons and we decided these patterns will not fit us for two reasons.

-All the categories menu in the headers in the compeitors consist of one sub-categories.
-But our website consisted of two levels of sub-categories.
-Our team descided it won't suit our content.
+All the categories in the menu in the headers in the competitors consist of one sub-category.
+But our website had two levels of subcategories.
+Our team decided it won't suit our content.

-The sticky header is so big that it takes so much of the space in the screen.
-The categories rolled out occupying the screen when users accidentally hovered over the categories leaving them frustrated.
+The sticky header is so big that it takes up so much of the space in the screen.
+The categories rolled out, occupying the screen when users accidentally hovered over the categories leaving them frustrated.

 We created a collaborative session that involves Me(Designer), UI Developers, Backend developers and a project manager to prioritise features based on effort and impact because of budget and time constraints.